-Note: If you do not see an app you use, just create a new manifest, and submit a pull request.
+The winget command line tool enables developers to discover, install, upgrade, remove and configure applications on Windows 10 computers.
+If you do not see an app of your choice, just create a new manifest, and submit it.
 For more information, see the Microsoft community Windows Package Manager manifest repository.
-I had to clone this to my PC to play with it 😉

 To use help for each command, you can just type the specific command and follow it with a -?